 The information contained within the record may have any one, any combination, or all of the preceding values.
 These values must be determined before a retention period can be established for any record series.

-Records requested by the State Archivist will be noted with a "Transfer to Archives" in the "By the Following Method" section.
-Confidential records requested by the State Archivist will be noted with "Tfr. to Arch.* Confid.*" in the "By the Following Method" section.
+Records requested by the State Archivist will be noted with "Archives" in the "Disposition" column.
+Confidential records requested by the State Archivist will be noted with "Archives, Confidential" in the "Disposition" column.

-Inactive records are defined as "those records referred to less than once per month per file drawer".
+Inactive records are defined as those records referred to less than once per month per file drawer.
 Generally, records become inactive when they have fulfilled the immediate administrative purposes for which they were created.

 Inactive records should be taken out of the active records area regularly.
 This frees up file space needed for active records and eliminates the need to purchase additional file equipment.
 It also minimizes the time needed by personnel to file and retrieve active records.

 Records moved to inactive storage areas should be placed in boxes or surplus file equipment and labeled with the record control number, inclusive dates of the records, date of authorized disposal, and any special instructions.
-ITD Records Management has designed the label found below for use with inactive records storage.
+ITD Records Management has designed the label below for use with inactive records storage.
 Contact ITD Records Management to obtain a supply of these labels.

 A box should contain only one record series unless the series is too small to fill a box properly.
 Odd-size records, such as bound volumes, maps, and charts, require special handling.
 Advise the State Archives of the nature of odd-size records so special arrangements can be made for transfer.
 If file inventories, indexes, keys, and other finding aids to the records are retained for office use, make copies of the finding aids and send them along with the records.